uc-cdis/gen3-qa/docs/tutorial/loadtesting.md

 # k6 Load Testing

-QA team is moving towards making efforts to execute load testing suite for the microservices such as Fence and IndexD (for start).
+The QA team is moving towards making efforts to execute load testing suite for the microservices such as Fence and IndexD (for start).
 The team is using a stack of k6 + Grafana + Influxdb to execute and report the load test script execution.

 ## Installation